GabeDuarteM/semantic-release-chrome/README.md

 asset: **REQUIRED** parameter.
 The filename of the final zip file.

 distFolder: The folder that will be zipped.
-Defaults to `dist`
+Defaults to `dist`.

 manifestPath: The path of the manifest inside the dist folder.
-Defaults to `<distFolder parameter>/manifest.json`
+Defaults to `<distFolder parameter>/manifest.json`.

 ## publish